Dr. John Michael has commenced a major new 5-year research project funded by a Starting Grant from the European Research Council.

 Dr. John Michael, Principal Investigator, Assistant Professor at the Department of Philosophy, will work on developing the theoretical framework, and will collaborate with the other team members on all other aspects of the project.

-Dr. Stephen Butterfill, Senior Project Advisor, is an Associate Professor at the the Department of Philosophy.
+Prof. Stephen Butterfill, Senior Project Advisor, is an Associate Professor at the the Department of Philosophy.
 He will collaborate on developing the theoretical framework and on the design and interpretation of experiments.

-Dr. Sotaro Kita, Senior Project Advisor, is a Professor at the Department of Psychology.
+Prof. Sotaro Kita, Senior Project Advisor, is a Professor at the Department of Psychology.
 He will collaborate on the research in developmental psychology.

 Dr Wayne Christensen has taken up a postdoctoral position at the University of Warwick.